William Plizka

-William G. Plizka (born December 8, 1944) was a Republican politician and legislator from Wisconsin.
+William G. Plizka (December 8, 1944 – September 3, 2025) was a Republican politician and legislator from Wisconsin.

 Born in Ashland, Wisconsin, Plizka graduated from Northland College in 1969.
-He served in the Wisconsin State Assembly for just one term.
+He served in the Wisconsin State Assembly for one term.
 He was a former member of the local school board, as well as the Ashland County Board.

+He died on September 3, 2025, at the age of 80.